 Zone X (Shaded): Areas of 0.2 percent annual chance flood; areas of 1 percent annual chance flood with average depths of less than 1 foot or with drainage areas less than 1 square mile; and areas protected by levees from 1 percent annual chance flood.

-Preliminary FEMA Floodway: The floodway is the channel of a stream plus any adjacent floodplain areas that must be kept free of encroachment so that the 1 percent annual chance flood can be carried without substantial increases in flood heights.
+FEMA Floodway: The floodway is the channel of a stream plus any adjacent floodplain areas.
+We must keep floodways free of encroachment so that they can carry floodwaters up to the 1 percent annual chance level without substantial increases in flood heights.

 Wetlands: Wetlands generally include swamps, marshes, bogs, wet prairies and similar areas.
 Wetlands provide flood and erosion control while improving water quality.